-4 Case Study: Dynamic Inlining
+5. Case Study: Dynamic Inlining

-In this section we present an example application of our OSR approach to support selective dynamic inlining in McJIT.
-We selected this as our first application of OSR because the inlining can provide larger scopes for subsequent optimizations.
+In this section, we present an example application of our OSR approach to support selective dynamic inlining in McJIT.
+We selected this as our first application of OSR because inlining impacts OSR since it must properly deal with OSR points in the inlined functions.
+Moreover, inlining can increase the opportunity for loop vectorization and provide larger scopes for subsequent optimizations.

-4.1 The McJIT dynamic inliner
+5.1 The McJIT dynamic inliner

-In our approach to dynamic inlining, we first modified McJIT identify potential inlining candidates.
-In our case, a call is considered an inlining candidate if the body of the called function is less than 20 basic blocks, or it is less than 50 basic blocks and it has an interpreter environment associated with the body (in our case inlining can reduce the interpreter environment overheads).
+In our approach to dynamic inlining, we first modified McJIT to identify potential inlining candidates.
+In our case, a call is considered an inlining candidate if the body of the called function is less than 20 basic blocks, or it is less than 50 basic blocks and it has an interpreter environment associated with the body.
+McJIT generates LLVM IR for each function in a program.
+The LLVM IR generated by McJIT may contain calls to the interpreter for special cases and for those cases the symbol environment set-up code facilitates the interaction with the interpreter.
+In our case, inlining can reduce the interpreter environment overheads.